microsoft/fluentui/packages/react-next/src/components/Pivot/docs/PivotDos.md

-- Use on content-heavy pages that require a significant amount of scrolling to access the various sections.
+- Do use on content-heavy pages that require a significant amount of scrolling to access the various sections.
-- Be concise on the navigation labels, ideally one or two words rather than a phrase.
+- Do be concise on the navigation labels, ideally one or two words rather than a phrase.
-- Make sure all the children of the Pivot component are of type PivotItem.
+- Do make sure all the children of the Pivot component are of type PivotItem.